MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 # Quick Start: Web API with PowerShell

-In this quick start, you'll learn:
+In this quick start, you'll learn how to:

-- How to authenticate to Dataverse using PowerShell without registering your own application.
+- Authenticate to Dataverse using PowerShell without registering your own application.
-- How to compose requests to the Dataverse Web API using [Invoke-RestMethod](/powershell/module/microsoft.powershell.utility/invoke-restmethod).
+- Compose requests to the Dataverse Web API using [Invoke-RestMethod](/powershell/module/microsoft.powershell.utility/invoke-restmethod).
-- How to create reusable functions that you can save in a .ps1 file.
+- Create reusable functions that you can save in a .ps1 file.
-- How to write and run a script using the functions you created.
+- Write and run a script using the functions you created.

 > [!NOTE]
 > - This should work for Windows, Linux, and macOS, but these steps have only been tested on Windows.
 If changes are needed, please let us know using the **Feedback** section at the bottom of this article.
-> - If you want to skip the step-by-step instructions and explanations, you can find the files representing the completed steps for this article in [Sample: PowerShell functions using Dataverse Web API](samples/powershell-web-api-samples.md)
+> - If you want to skip the step-by-step instructions and explanations, you can find the files representing the completed steps for this quick start in [Sample: PowerShell functions using Dataverse Web API](samples/powershell-web-api-samples.md).

 ## Prerequisites

-- PowerShell 7.4 or higher.
+- Install PowerShell 7.4 or higher.
 See [Install PowerShell on Windows, Linux, and macOS](/powershell/scripting/install/installing-powershell)

+   - In a PowerShell terminal, run `$PSVersionTable.PSVersion` to check.

-- Azure CLI version 2.54.0 or higher.
+- Install Azure CLI version 2.54.0 or higher.
 See [How to install the Azure CLI](/cli/azure/install-azure-cli)

+   - In a PowerShell terminal, run `az version` to check.

-- Visual Studio Code.
+- Install Visual Studio Code.
 See [Download Visual Studio Code](https://code.visualstudio.com/download)
-- PowerShell extension for Visual Studio Code.
+- Install the PowerShell extension for Visual Studio Code.
 See [PowerShell for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)
 - Internet connection
 - Valid user account for a Dataverse environment
 - Url to the Dataverse environment you want to connect to.
 See [View developer resources](../view-download-developer-resources.md)